laravel-workflow/laravel-workflow.github.io/blog/2022-12-22-new-laravel-workflow-feature-side-effects.md

 Overall, side effects are a powerful tool for introducing non-deterministic behavior into your workflows.
 When used correctly, they can help you to add more flexibility and complexity to your application’s logic.

-Laravel Workflow is a powerful tool for managing workflows in your Laravel applications, and the addition of support for side effects makes it even more powerful!
+Workflow is a powerful tool for managing workflows in your Laravel applications, and the addition of support for side effects makes it even more powerful!